hpmicro/hpm_sdk/samples/multicore/hello/README.md

 *NOTE*
 - If users expects to debug the core0 and core1 example step by step, users must ensure the *board_init()* function is executed before debugging the core1 example as some hardware resoruces needs to be initialized by *board_init()* in core0 example.

-When the project runs successfully,
-- The serial port terminal will output the following information:
+- When debug core0 and the project runs successfully, The serial port terminal will output the following information:
     ```shell
-        Copying secondary core image to destination memory...
-        Starting secondary core...
-        Secondary core started, RGB leds are blinking...

-        hello world
+        hello world from primary core
     ```
-- The RGB leds are switching among RED, GREEN, BLUE respectively.
+- When debug core1 and the project runs successfully, The RGB leds are switching among RED, GREEN, BLUE respectively.

 ## Running the example
-- Download the core0 example to the target, stop debugging and reset the board.
+- When __CMAKE_BUILD_TYPE__ is *"flash_xip"* , download the core0 example to the target, stop debugging and reset the board.
 When the project runs successfully, the serial port terminal will output the following information:
     ```shell
         Copying secondary core image to destination memory...
         Starting secondary core...
         Secondary core started, RGB leds are blinking...

-        hello world
+        hello world from primary core
     ```
 - The RGB leds are switching among RED, GREEN, BLUE respectively.